 Concern Worldwide is supporting vulnerable, conflict-affected people in North Kivu, Democratic Republic of Congo.

-Saa made the 20 mile trek in heavy rain to attend a fair organised by Concern.
-It was made possible through funding from the European Commission's Humanitarian Aid and Civil Protection department (ECHO).
+Saa made the 20-mile trek in heavy rain to attend a fair organised by Concern, a journey made possible through funding from the European Commission's Humanitarian Aid and Civil Protection department (ECHO).

-As a result, she was ineligible to take part in the fair and couldnt get access to the agricultural tools and seeds she so desperately needed.
-Saa was understandably devastated.
+As a result, she was ineligible to take part in the fair and could not get access to the agricultural tools and seeds she so desperately needed.

-Thankfully,Saa was helped through the complaints response mechanism (CRM).
-Her problems were listened to and her case was reassessed.
+Thankfully, she was helped through the complaints response mechanism (CRM), her problems were listened to and her case was reassessed.